Jojendersie/gpugi/documentation/doxymanpage.md

 * HierarchyImportance
   * Obtains "importance" for all triangles using a pathtracer.
 For each path vertex all preceeding triangle-hits will increase their importance by the received radiance.
   * Propagation through the hierachy can be performed using HierarchyImportance::UpdateHierarchyNodeImportance
-  * Hierachy information buffer (SSBO) is available as shared pointer (for later use in other renderers) using HierarchyImportance::GetHierachyImportance
+  * Hierachy information buffer (SSBO) is available as _shared pointer_ (for later use in other renderers) using HierarchyImportance::GetHierachyImportance.
+This means that the buffer survives a Renderer change, if you hold a copy of the shared_ptr somewhere else.
+Note however that switching to HierarchyImportance will always create a new buffer.

 ### General Notes ###